csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 console.log(5 + 10);
 ```

-As you work through this exercise, go ahead and type out the lines of code in your dev tool's console panel and press "Enter".
+As you work through this exercise, you can type out the lines of code in your dev tool's console panel and press "Enter".
 When you do this, you will see the code being ran directly in the browser's console.

 ![Using inspector to solve math problem](mdfiles/inspector-math.png)